Least grebe: Taxonomy

 Its genus name, Tachybaptus, is a combination of two Greek words—takhus meaning fast and baptos meaning diving, or sinking under.
-The specific name dominicus refers to the Caribbean island of Hispaniola, which was formerly known as Santo Domingo.
+The specific name dominicus refers to the Caribbean island of Hispaniola, which was formerly known as Santo Domingo, and also where the species was first described.
 As its English name suggests, the least grebe is overall the smallest member of the grebe family.
 It is the only member of its genus found in the New World; the four other members of the genus Tachybaptus reside in the Old World and Australasia.

 Habitat and range

 Least grebes are found in a wide variety of wetland habitats, including freshwater ponds, lakes, and marshes, slow-flowing streams and rivers, roadside ditches, and mangrove swamps.
 In general, they prefer bodies of water with significant amounts of vegetative cover, particularly along the edges; they will even use wetlands which are almost completely overgrown.
 They may choose small, temporary bodies of water to breed, in an effort to avoid predation of their chicks by large fish.